About Dr Sonu Bhaskar

 Dr Sonu M. M. Bhaskar is the Director of Global Health Neurology Lab in Sydney, Australia, and Founding Director and Chief Investigator of NSW Brain Clot Bank – a flagship world’s first initiative established with funding from the NSW Ministry of Health in partnership with the NSW Health Pathology, local health districts (LHDs), comprehensive stroke centres, NSW-based medical research institutes, and community.
 The NSW Brain Clot Bank, housed within NSW Health Pathology, is conducting ground-breaking research into the prevention and treatment of strokes and has gained significant state-wide, national, and international attention.

-Dr Bhaskar has several years of leadership and governance experience, in initiating and delivering systems change, in senior leadership and executive roles at academic, healthcare, and research organizations, not-for-profit boards, and international consortia.
-Dr Bhaskar leads national and international initiatives on reducing health disparities with a focus on vulnerable populations and under-resourced settings.
+Dr Bhaskar has several years of leadership and governance experience initiating and delivering systems change in senior leadership and executive roles at academic, healthcare, and research organizations, not-for-profit boards, and international consortia.
+He leads national and international initiatives on reducing health disparities, with a focus on vulnerable populations and under-resourced settings.
 Since 2020, he has led several expert committees and contributed to policy briefs on COVID-19.

 Dr. Bhaskar has developed an international profile as a key thought leader and communicator in global health neurology, innovation, and research partnerships, underscored by the local and global impact of his leadership and initiatives on health systems & communities, strategic and engaging multi-stakeholder engagement experience, and an extensive publication record.
 The depth of Dr. Bhaskar’s work has also been recognized by the recent grant of the Global Talent Immigration (GTI) visa by the Australian Government (in late December 2021).
 GTI is a globally competitive program to attract highly qualified, experienced, and exceptionally talented (“specialized”) individuals with an international record of exceptional/outstanding achievement to work and live permanently in Australia.